guld-games/Documents/contracts/games/poker-agreement.md

 ```
 GIINSTANCE=''
 ```
 PLAYER is allowed to join a game by transfering 1 buy-in fee of __________(buy-in) GG , hereinafter refered to as BUYIN, or 1 re-buy fee of __________(re-buy) GG into the GINSTANCE contract.
 ```
 BUYIN=''
 ```
 ```
 REBUY=''
 ```
+PLAYER is only allowed 1 BUYIN and 1 REBUY.

 ## Objective

 The objective of the game is for PLAYER to collect all chips in the table.